The Commission's Work

 The Ann Arbor Human Rights Commission, known until 1970 as the Human Relations Commission, was created in 1957 by City Council under the leadership of Mayor Sam Eldersveld.
-It serves as a watchdog to protect the human and civil rights of the people of Ann Arbor.
-Its nine (9) members are Ann Arbor residents appointed for three-year terms by the mayor and City Council.
+It works to protect the human and civil rights of the people of Ann Arbor.
+Its nine members are Ann Arbor residents appointed for three-year terms by the Mayor and City Council.

-Ann Arbor law prohibits discrimination in employment, housing, and public accommodations.
-No person may be denied his or her civil or political rights or be discriminated against because of actual or perceived race, color, religion, national origin, sex, age, height, weight, condition of pregnancy, marital status, physical or mental limitation, source of income, family responsibilities, educational association, sexual orientation, gender identity or HIV status.
+Ann Arbor's human rights ordinance prohibits discrimination in employment, housing, and public accommodations.
+No person may be denied his or her civil or political rights or be discriminated against because of actual or perceived age, arrest record, color, disability, educational association, familial status, family responsibilities, gender expression, gender identity, genetic information, height, HIV status, marital status, national origin, political beliefs, race, religion, sex, sexual orientation, source of income, veteran status, victim of domestic violence or stalking, or weight.
 (City of Ann Arbor Code, Chapter 112, Section 9:150; Ord.
-No.4-78, 3-13-78; Ord.
-No. 10-99, Sec.
-1, 3-1-99)
+No.14-25, Sec.
+1, 10-20-14).

 The commission's responsibilities are to:

 (a) Receive and review complaints from individuals alleging violations of Ann Arbor's human rights ordinance, Chapter 112 Non-Discrimination, and take appropriate action, including but not limited to referral of complaints to appropriate agencies or to the City Attorney, mediation of complaints, or dismissal of complaints;

 (b) Report annually to City Council regarding complaints received and actions taken;

 (c) With city staff, develop procedures to (1) enforce and (2) provide notice of non-compliance with nondiscrimination provisions of Chapter 112 Non-Discrimination applicable to city contractors;